 The Group focuses on disruptive business strategies, vertical integration of all operations to ensure it can control its pricing strategies, and innovation rather than imitation.

-\angle/\angle Sygnia has a strong culture of innovation and entrepreneurship, which over the past 15 years has led to exponential growth in the services it offers and the clients it attracts."
+Sygnia's strong culture of innovation and entrepreneurship has over the past 16 years led to exponential growth in the services it offers and the clients it attracts.

-This same culture will drive the Group's continued focus on growing its footprint in South Africa.
+That culture will drive the Group's continued focus on growing its footprint in South Africa.
 The Group's flexibility in customising solutions for investors has positioned it to benefit from the many regulatory changes introduced in recent years, as well as from a growing awareness among investors of how high fees affect their investment outcomes.